Key Points

 Total Quality Management

-The Benefits of an Integrated Change Management Process
+Benefits of an Integrated Approach

 While each of these perspectives is useful, in reality, none by itself will help us meet the complexity we face in most periods of organizational change.
 To navigate that complexity demands an integrated change management approach that brings the best of many disciplines to the table.